Skip to main content

 • “Graphics are awesome, it's like watching a cartoon that you're controlling.
 Great game, great job!”

-• “This game is my favourite.
+• “This game is one of my favorite games.
 The graphics are very good and the gameplay is also very good.”

 • “Graphics were not adapted for widescreen resolution, language selection is broken, completed levels check is broken too, animations are buggy, so are the sound effects.”

-• “Screen size is too small and the graphics quality should be better; I can't touch anything.”
+• “Screen size is too small and the graphics quality should be even better, I can't touch anything.”

 • stability

-• “Buggy: trying to look around made me cancel actions, and clicks on things don't always register, which is frustrating when you fail because of the game.”
+• “Buggy, trying to look around made me cancel actions; stuff you click on doesn't always register, and it's frustrating when you know it's the game that made you fail.”

 • optimization